StefRuseva88/firestore-demo/README.md

 # Firestore-Demo
-Remote Database Project with Google Cloud and Firebase
+Remote Database Project using Google Cloud and Firebase This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni